linlinyang/md-vue-loader/README.md

 >
 > If target markdown file contains Vue code and wrapped between `:::demo` and `:::`, then rendered it as children Vue component , also retain the source Vue code.
 >
-> It useful for writting document for Vue components libary .
+> It useful for put demo code in md file when writting Vue components libary.

 **Note**: For markdown-vue-loader has been registed, I used `markdone`.